 I wanna know what the deal is with those tiny suits of armor down in front!

 This thing is insane.
 According to the card (not shown), it's a "crucific dagger" made in Spain around 1650.
 I wish I could've gotten a better picture; the light in this room was terrible, but I had to give it a shot!

 I believe this is a faceplate that attaches to a helmet (positioned above it in the display case; see next picture).

 Lots and lots and lots of suits of armor.
 One of the things I loved about this museum is that many of the rooms themselves are so beautiful.
 It's a real pleasure to stroll through this place.

 There's a whole other huge section of the museum devoted to the two World Wars, and while I didn't have a lot of time to spend in there, I can tell you that that part is really interesting and worth visiting as well.
 (On a related note, check out my article about visiting Omaha Beach and other WW2 sites in Normandy.)
-And of course, don't forget this same complex of buildings houses Napoleon's tomb, which is totally worth checking out just so you can laugh at how huge and ostentatious it is.
+And of course, don't forget this same complex of buildings houses Napoleon's tomb, which is totally worth checking out just so you can laugh at how oversized and ostentatious it is.